-The reason we want dry chicken before we cook it is because it allows for a crispier, juicier wing once you’ve got them finished.
+It’s best to dry your chicken because it allows for a crispier, juicier wing once they’ve finished.

 Too much flour and cornstarch

-Putting flour and cornstarch on wings when prepping is a common occurrence.
+Putting flour and cornstarch on wings when prepping is a common technique.
 I personally like to fry my wings naked (more on that later) but using a flour base is very popular.

-However, you should only have a light dust of your flour and cornstarch base.
+However, you should only lightly dust your flour and cornstarch base.
 Having too much not only creates a soggy NOT-crispy wing, but it also going to rob the wings of flavor.
 Why?
 Because flour and cornstarch taste like flour and cornstarch.
 We’re looking for hot wings, not flour/cornstarch wings here.